-1. Evaluation Procedures
+3. Evaluation Procedures

 - a.
 Grades are determined by a cumulative system of points earned during the semester.
 The procedure is clarified by the individual teacher during class orientation.
-Each chapter has quizzes, a test, listening and speaking practice, and video work.
-There also is a final exam. - b.
+Each chapter has a vocabulary quiz, a test, and video work.
+There also is a midterm and final exam. - b.
 Assignments, including MyChineseLab work, must be turned in on time for each chapter.
-The student should allow at least two hours per chapter for this.
+The student should allow at least two hours per chapter for this. - c.
+A subjective grade is given by the teacher, as determined by class participation and attendance.
+This is the deciding factor for someone on the borderline. - d.
+Students are required to participate in at least two events (on or off campus) related to Chinese culture.
+This may include attending a Chinese church service, attending a Chinese cultural event in the community, or another activity as approved by the instructor.